Anvil/bash-argsparse/README.md

 * An option can conflict another ( '-' vs '_' ).
 * Compliance against some bash settings like nounset and errexit has not (yet) been proved, but is wished.
-* Compliance with Non-bind versions of host has not been tested.
+* Compliance with Non-bind versions of the "host" command has not been tested.